emilythenn/StudentPortal/README.md

 git clone https://github.com/emilythenn/StudentPortal
 ```

-2. Right-click the `StudentPortalLogin` file and select run 'Main'.
+2. To run the project, right-click the `StudentPortalLogin` file and select run 'Main'.